willbeierl/Retime-Re-encode-Tool/README.md

 Inside that folder, you should have a path similar to:
 C:\ffmpeg\bin\ffmpeg.exe

-3. Add FFmpeg to your system PATH
+3. Add FFmpeg to your system PATH,
 Adding FFmpeg to PATH allows you to type ffmpeg in Command Prompt from any folder.

 	1. Press the Windows key